elcajon-dev/repository-edge/README.md

 Got questions?

-- [Open an issue for the add-on: Simplelogin App][simplelogin-issue]
 - [Open an issue for the add-on: Visual Studio Code][vscode-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]